MadsNielsen123/DrinkMachine/README.md

 - Cupholder included.
 - Lids secured by magnets and custom-made knobs on the backplate ensure smooth installation.
 Pumps can be easily disassembled to insert or remove the tubes for cleaning and setup.
 - Progress bar while the machine is mixing the drink.

+Technical Features:

+- Controlled by an ARDUINO MEGA.
+- Operated via a TFT LCD DISPLAY, waterproof colored LED buttons, and a rotary encoder.
+- Internal power converters ensure everything is powered by the 12V power supply.
+- COOL LED LIGHTING illuminates the interior pumps, visible through the plexiglass.
+These are controlled by a separate ARDUINO NANO and LED driver, managing 20+ built-in presets that can be selected as desired.
+- Hidden push-button to toggle between setup and running modes.
+In setup mode, an extra menu allows the user to add ingreedients and calibrate pumps.
+- SD card for storing recipes and ingredients.
+Easily removable for adding more at any time.
+The custom-made C# program "DrinkManager" makes it simple to add new recipes to the SD card.
+- Fully 3D-printable on any printer, with all parts assembled using bolts and nuts.